 |George W Ebbert||1/8|

-In the steamer table I have declared Thomas W Poe the prime owner of the Clara Poe because he did own a 25 % share as did his brother Jacob Poe.
+In the steamer table I have declared Thomas W Poe the prime owner of the Clara Poe because he did own a share iequal to his brother Jacob Poe in later enrollment entries.
 But Thomas had more at risk because he was the master of the packet named in honor of his daughter Clarissa.
+The initial entry was short 1/8 share.
+In te second entry and later entries brother Andrew poe is listed as a partner with 1/8 ownership.

 Most Poe family boats were not large for their day.
 The Poe brothers believed that moderately sized boats yielded a better return on their investment.
 Costing less and shallow enough in draft because of their size, Poe boats could run, especially on the upper Ohio and Missouri Rivers, when the river level was too low for larger craft to operate.
 They could make more paying trips per season than owners of larger boats.
 The Poe brothers also favored the sternwheel design for their packets.
 Their light draft “mountain boats” designed for the Missouri River, found abundant opportunities on the Mississippi River when cold weather put an end to navigation on the northern rivers.
 When regular packets were out of commision due to the low stage of the Mississippi, freight rates would rise for transporting flour and other merchandise to New Orleans and other southern ports.
 This philosophy made sense and proved its worth by returning good profits over the years.